You aced the first rounds of the interview process and now it’s time to show the hiring committee what you’re really made of.

 You absolutely don’t want to be without the materials you need.

-It could totally derail your entire mock lesson interview!
+It could totally derail your entire mock lesson teaching interview!

 When doing your mock lesson, establish procedures and rules with the students before you get into the heart of the lesson.